Checkmarx/kics/docs/commands.md

 The other commands have no further options.

 ## Exclude Paths
-By default, KICS now automatically excludes paths according to the .gitignore file.
-If you want to disable this behavior, you use the flag `--add-gitignore`.
+By default, KICS excludes paths specified in the .gitignore file in the root of the repository.
+To disable this behavior, use flag `--add-gitignore`.

 ## Library Flag Usage